-We will demonstrate this hypothesis by deploying a production level service on an infrastructure consisting of the RESERVOIR stack and a custom implementation of the Service Manager.
-This Service Manager incorporates monitors that validate the specified constraints.
-The selected service is a grid based application responsible for the computational prediction of organic crystal structures from the chemical diagram [10].
+We will demonstrate this hypothesis by deploying a production level service on an infrastructure consisting of the RESERVOIR stack.
+The Service Manager of the RESER-VOIR stack incorporates monitors that validate the specified constraints.
+The selected service is a grid based application responsible for the computational prediction of organic crystal structures from the chemical diagram [12].

 The application operates according to a predefined workflow involving multiple web based services and Fortran programs.
 Up to 7200 executions of these programs may be required to run, as batch jobs, in both sequential and parallel form, to compute various subsets of the prediction.
 Web services are used to collect inputs from a user, coordinate the execution of the jobs, process and display results, and generally orchestrate the overall workflow.
-The actual execution of batch jobs is handled by Condor [21], a job scheduling and resource management system, which maintains a queue of jobs and manages their parallel execution on multiple nodes of a cluster.
+The actual execution of batch jobs is handled by Condor [33], a job scheduling and resource management system, which maintains a queue of jobs and manages their parallel execution on multiple nodes of a cluster.